bastillion-io/Bastillion/README.md

 Bastillion Releases
 ------
-Bastillion is available for free use under the Affero General Public License
+Bastillion is available for free use under the Prosperity Public License

 https://github.com/bastillion-io/Bastillion/releases